Stop! Your Lease Extension in Caergwrle Could Be FREE

 Caergwrle property with a lease extension is almost the same value as a freehold

-It is generally accepted that a residential leasehold with in excess of 100 years remaining is worth roughly the same as a freehold.
-Where an further 90 years added to any lease with more than 30 years remaining, the property will be equivalent in value to a freehold for many years ahead.
+It is generally accepted that a residential leasehold with in excess of 100 years remaining is worth approximately the equivalent as a freehold.
+Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.

 Lender Requirement